sivalabs/sivalabs-hugo/content/posts/2014/2014-11-30-can-microservices-architecture-solve-all-your-problems.md

 _I feel there are more severe issues than architecture issues which are causing projects to be failed such as:_

   * Having developers without sufficient skills
-  * Having developers who don&#8217;t want to learn anything new
+  * Having developers who don't want to learn anything new
-  * Having developers who don&#8217;t have courage to say &#8220;NO, we can&#8217;t do that in that time&#8221;
+  * Having developers who don't have courage to say &#8220;NO, we can't do that in that time&#8221;
   * Having Architects who abandoned coding years ago
-  * Having Architects who think they know everything and don&#8217;t need to listen to their developers pain
+  * Having Architects who think they know everything and don't need to listen to their developers pain
   * Having Managers who just blame the developers for not meeting the imposed deadlines without ever asking the&nbsp; developers for time-lines

 These are the real problems which are really causing the project failures.